pipeguru/documentation/docs/Swift/limitations.md

 While PipeGuru is powerful, it has some limitations you should be aware of.
 These are primarily related to modifying existing native UI components or critical authentication flows.

+Our [React Native SDK](/category/react-native) is more flexible and allows for experiments to be triggered from anywhere in your code, whereas the SwiftUI SDK is currently limited to the UI components it provides.

 ### 1. No Modification of Existing Native Components

 PipeGuru experiments cannot directly alter the properties or behavior of your app's existing native UI components.
 For example, you cannot run an experiment to: